vippsas/vipps-developers/common-topics/vipps-landing-page.md

 **Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
-The "result page" is just the confirmation in Vipps.
+The "result page" is just the confirmation in the Vipps app.
 The `fallback` URL sent in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.

 **Important:** When using `"skipLandingPage": true` in the API request that